mewakinHub/Redis-Term-Research/README.md

 5. Stop Redis-server in case it has already automatically started: `sudo systemctl stop redis`
 6. Disable Redis-server automatic startup: `sudo systemctl disable redis`

-## MAMP Installation and sample database insertion
+## MAMP installation, configuration, and sample database insertion
 1. Open a browser and go to https://www.mamp.info/en/downloads/ and download MAMP
 2. Install using the exe
+3. Go to MAMP installation directory, default is C:\MAMP\conf\mysql, and open my.ini.
+Carefully do the following:
+   - Add `log-bin=mysql-bin` below collation-server=utf8_general_ci
+   - Change binlog_format to `row`
+   - Change max_allowed_packet to `100M`
+   - Change net_buffer_length to `100M`
+   - Save the changes
-3. Launch MAMP to start MySQL server
+4. Launch MAMP to start MySQL server
-4. Type in url "http://localhost/phpMyAdmin/?lang=en" to access phpMyAdmin interface
+5. In browser go to http://localhost/phpMyAdmin/?lang=en to access phpMyAdmin interface
-5. Go to import tab
+6. Go to import tab
-6. Import these in order: database.sql -> maxbuffer.sql -> images1.sql -> images2.sql.
+7. Import these in order: database.sql -> images1.sql -> images2.sql.
 The files are in SQL folder in this project directory.

 ## Starting the app
 1. Launch MAMP to start MySQL server.